 - Meliodas after having absorbed the 10 commands.

 After having absorbed the Ten Commandments, the Meliodas acquires Godly power in the form of the Demon King, which puts his power levels between 280,000 and 400,000 (speculation in the assumption that every commandment had an energy level of 28,000, which was the level of Galand before the manifestation of his magic), which is a lot higher than the levels of power in attack mode.

 Helbram also unleashes his demon power as he battles Meliodas (as seen in the first season of The Seven Deadly Sins).

 At that time, he was not fully possessed of his abilities (which were secluded from him by Merlin).

 The mode that he was in was less powerful than the assault mode and is referred to as Meliodas’ Berserk Mode or Berserker Mode.

 Meliodas’s power during Berserk mode stands at 10,300, which is smaller than the levels in Assault mode.

-Although the two modes Berserk modes and Assault mode work in the same manner ( by unleashing all abilities of the demonic) the main difference between the two can be seen in the level of strength.
+Although the two modes, Berserk mode, and Assault mode, work in the same manner ( by unleashing all the abilities of the demonic), the main difference between the two can be seen in their level of strength.